crazy4pi314/scipy-vscode-tutorial/2-devtips.md

 > **Exercise**: Debug code with tests
 >
-> 1. Create a new folder called "tests" and a new file "test_hello.py".
+> 1. Create a new folder called `tests` and a new file `test_hello.py`.
 > 2. Import the functions you've created in the first exercise using `from tutorial.hello import say_hello` and create a new function `test_say_hello` that calls `say_hello`.
 > 3. Open the "Testing" menu by clicking on the vial icon in the primary side bar, click "Configure Python Tests" and choose "pytest".
-Pick the "tests" folder.
+Pick the `tests` folder.
 > 4. Run your test by clicking on the "Run Test" ▷ icon.
 > 5. Add a new `name` input argument to the `say_hello` function.
 Run your test again.
 Can you fix the bug?